 As for parking, that’s one of the main downsides of Yosemite National Park.
 As one of the most popular national parks in the United States, thousands of people visit this national park every single day.
 Consequently, parking can be quite a challenge.

 Your best bet is to arrive as early as possible – ideally before 9 a.m. even on weekdays – to snag a spot in one of the three parking lots in Yosemite Valley: Yosemite Village, Curry Village, and Yosemite Falls.
 Then, you’ll simply leave your car there all day and take the park’s free shuttle to follow this itinerary.
-(Note: The free shuttle is not running in 2021 due to the ongoing pandemic.)
+(Note: The free shuttle is not running in 2021 due to the ongoing pandemic – more on that in the next section!)

 Camping in Yosemite National Park & Nearby Hotels